deatrich/linux-home-server/linux-server.md

 <!-- (!!) add a note about unmounting the PI-DATA volume at some point after
 installation -->

-## Experimenting With the Graphical Environment
+## Experiment With the Graphical Environment

 If you are not overly familiar with Linux environments then this is a good time to take a few days and play with the installation while it presents